 Do you want to start soap making business?

-Are you planning to start a soap business?
+Are you planning to start a homemade soap business plan?
 Soap is considered to be a staple commodity that has been on the market for thousands of years.
 For this reason, the soap production industry is increasingly witnessing a growing trend and the sector is thriving.
 Millions of US dollars are generated annually from the small, medium and large scale soap production enterprises.
 According to statistics, global bath soap market revenue totaled $18 Billion in 2016.
 Numerous factors such as population growth, increased hygiene awareness, value addition and increasing demand for emerging markets have positively contributed to the growth of the soap making industry.
-There is no doubt, this is an excellent business idea to venture into.
+There is no doubt, this is an excellent soap making business idea to venture into.

 2.1 The Business

-The soap business will be registered with the name Soapex Manufacturing and will be situated in Chicago, Illinois.
+The homemade soap business plan will be registered with the name Soapex Manufacturing and will be situated in Chicago, Illinois.
 The business will be owned and managed by Victor Smith who’s an experienced Soap Making Specialist.

 2.2 Management Team

 Victor Smith who is the owner and manager of Soapex Manufacturing is an expert soap making specialist with vast experience the soap making industry that spans over 30 years.
 During Victor’s career, he worked for renowned international brands such as Henkel, Church and Dwight and Procter & Gamble among others.
 Given his extensive experience, he has all the skills on how to start a soap-making business plan.